Mansabdar: Zat and Sawar

 Mansabdars were graded on the number of armed cavalrymen, or sowars, which each had to maintain for service in the imperial army.
 Thus, all mansabdars had a zat, or personal ranking, and a sowar, or a troop ranking.
 All servants of the empire, whether in the civil or military departments, were graded in this system.

 There were thirty-three grades of mansabdars ranging from 'commanders of 10' to 'commanders of 10,000'.
 Till the middle of Akbar's reign, the highest rank an ordinary officer could hold was that of a commander of 5,000.
-The more exalted grades between commanders of 7,000 and 10,000 were reserved for the royal princes.
-During the period following Akbar's reign, the grades were increased up to 20,000 and 20-25 rupees per horse was paid to a mansabdar.
+The more exalted grades between commanders of 7,000 and 10,000 were reserved for the imperial princes.

 Additionally, there was no distinction between the civil and military departments.
 Both civil and military officers held mansabs and were liable to be transferred from one branch of the administration to another.
 Each mansabdar was expected to maintain prescribed number of horses, elephants, and equipment, according to his rank and dignity.
 These rules, though initially strictly enforced, were later slackened.

 During Aurangzeb's reign the number of mansabdars was around 700 or more.